FOR ORIENTEERS PROGRESSING BEYOND INTERMEDIATE LEVEL

 You can learn a lot from looking at the routes taken by other competitors and their GPS traces.
 World of Maps collection is invaluable.

-Looking at interesting route choice legs and how different competitors tackled them and the analysis they offer, can give ideas to apply to your own route choice and analysis This example from the Route to Christmas series shows how orienteering analysis can be really helpful:
+Looking at interesting route choice legs and how different competitors tackled them and the analysis they offer, can give ideas to apply to your own route choice and analysis The Route to Christmas series shows how orienteering analysis can be really helpful:

 For links to more websites that can help with coaching and analysis see the Useful Websites pages of Better Orienteering